awsdocs/aws-parallelcluster-user-guide/doc_source/Scheduling-v3.md

 ##### `Networking` Properties<a name="Scheduling-v3-SlurmQueues-Networking.properties"></a>

 `SubnetIds` \(**Required**, `[String]`\)
 Specifies the IDs of existing subnets in which to provision the Slurm queue\.
+Currently only one subnet is supported\.
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `AssignPublicIp` \(**Optional**, `String`\)